caaaption/caaaption/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Task
+name: Issue
-about: Create a task
+about: Create a Issue
 title: ''
 labels: ''
 assignees: ''